andrewrgoss/andrewrgoss.com/content/about.md

 - Why I started programming in Go (server side language)
 - Website iterations I went through (templates, Google App Engine, Wordpress, etc.)
 - Why it is important to have a web presence as a developer
+- Why you should talk to recruiters, even when you're not looking for a new job. https://www.linkedin.com/pulse/5-reasons-you-should-talk-recruiters-kerry-stano-ciejek
 - Why starting a blog/personal website has been hard for me (no one cares what I have to say?).
 Important to have 'home base' for personal brand and put thoughts, learnings down as I navigate my career.
 	"I think the 'About' page of any website is the most important one, yet it's also the one that is the hardest to write.
 I've looked at tons of these pages on personal websites over the years.
 Like any writing piece, you need to start with something compelling to convince the person viewing the content to keep reading.
 Don't want to be self-aggrandizing."
 - Twitter API authentication for Go